Suggested clinical pathway - Offering medical and forensic responses to sexual assault in the context of COVID-19

 Note: SASs should ensure that the process described below is approved by local infection prevention and control team

-- Follow Clinical Excellence Commission (CEC) protocols for PPE use: always use the correct equipment; don and doff equipment in the correct order; dispose of used equipment correctly – see COVID-19 Infection Prevention and Control Resources for health and other workers and Personal protective equipment - My Health Learning Videos for up-to-date advice.
+- Follow Clinical Excellence Commission (CEC) protocols for PPE use: always use the correct equipment; don and doff equipment in the correct order; dispose of used equipment correctly – see COVID-19 Infection Prevention and Control Manual for acute and non-acute healthcare settings and Personal protective equipment - My Health Learning Videos for up-to-date advice.

 - Use hand hygiene and avoid touching your eyes, nose or mouth at all times.